kwankhede/sanghamitra_coolers/README.md

 ## Credits

-This Streamlit app was created by [Your Name].
+This Streamlit app was created by Kapil W. .
 For more information, visit the [GitHub repository](https://github.com/yourusername/your-repo-name).

 ## Contact